alexzhangs/xsh/README.md

 }
 ```

-You will need to follow the comment style in order to let xsh generate help info.
+You will need to follow the comment style to let xsh generate help info.

 The function should be started with the exact syntax: